 Anything constructed or erected above ground level that requires location on the ground or attached to something having a location on the ground but not including a tent, vehicle, vegetation, trash can, bench, picnic table, or public utility pole or line.
+Swimming pools are considered structures, whether above-ground or in-ground.
 See also Building, Wall Definitions, Wireless Telecommunications Facility Definitions, and Sign Definitions.